greg-raven/Uncommon-Sense/_posts/2023-05-07-look-to-the-root-causes.md

 ---
-title: 'Look to the root causes'
+title: "Look to the root causes"
 layout: post
 categories:
 - laws